brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The nearer cliff —
 which, thanks to B, we can label $Ys — must be an unfamiliar stone.
-Like the valley’s other strata, he notes disapprovingly, it’s tilted north, like the deck of a ship that’s listing badly to starboard.
+Like the valley’s other strata, he notices, it’s tilted north, like the deck of a ship that’s listing badly to starboard.

 So if the lower cliff belongs to the valley,